-Having started my private practice in 2020, I am also currently managing a community mental health service in a hospital.
+Having started my private practice in 2020, I am also currently working part-time in the NHS talking therapy service.
 I started my clinical training in psychoanalysis and psychotherapy at CFAR (Centre for Freudian Analysis and Research) in 2015 and I still continue my formation as a psychoanalyst which also involves going through my own analysis.
 I work with a Lacanian orientation.

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy).
+I am an accredited member of the BACP (British Association of Counselling and Psychotherapy).
 I work in accordance with BACP ethical framework https://www.bacp.co.uk/media/3103/bacp-ethical-framework-for-the-counselling-professions-2018.pdf and CFAR Code of Ethics and Code of Practice https://cfar.org.uk/code-of-ethics/.

 I offer sessions in English and Turkish.
 Terapi seanslarını İngilizce veya Türkçe yapmaktayım.

 What is psychoanalysis?

 How do psychoanalysts work?